narekmarkosyan/yii-html-cache/README.md

     Yii::app()->htmlcache->directReplace(array("DATE_PLACEHOLDER"=> date("Y-m-d H:i:s")));
 ```

-> NOTE: placeholder always need to be UPPERCASE and in {BRACES}
+> NOTE: placeholder always needs to be UPPERCASE and in {BRACES}

 ## excludeActions

-Points what action do not need to be cached.
+Adding action to the list of excluded actions.

 ### Params